cuiyongbo/hello-world/my_wiki/english_notes_2.rst

 | Definition: To laugh in a hysterical or uncontrollable manner. [笑尿了]
 | Usage: The joker had the audience peeing their pants!
 |
+| blister
+| Definition: a small bubble on the skin filled with serum and caused by friction, burning, or other damage. [水泡，瘀伤]
+| Usage: He had blistered feet.
+| Definition: a small bubble or swelling, filled with air or fluid, on the surface of a plant, heated metal, painted wood, or other object.
+| Usage: The surface of the door began to blister.
+| Definition: British informal, dated an annoying person.
+| Usage: the child is a disgusting little blister. [烦人精]
+|
 | rascal
 | Definition: a mischievous or cheeky person, especially a child or man (typically used in an affectionate way).
 | Usage: Come here, you little rascal. [淘气鬼，捣蛋鬼]